Soluto/mustache-async.js/README.md

-# mustache-async.js - Logic-less {{mustache}} templates with Async View Function Support
+# mustache-async.js - Logic-less {{mustache}} templates with async view function Support

 > What could be more logical awesome than no logic at all?